risaryan9/sprintx-hackathon-bracket-flow/README.md

 A comprehensive tournament management system designed for Indian sports organizers, featuring automated fixture generation, intelligent scheduling, and real-time match management.
 Built with modern web technologies to streamline tournament operations from registration to completion.

+> **✅ Deliverables Status:** All required deliverables have been achieved in the deployed version.
+Additionally, several extra features have been implemented to enhance the platform's functionality and user experience.

 ## 🚀 Live Deployment

 The platform is live and accessible at: **[https://sprintx-hackathon-bracket-flow.vercel.app/](https://sprintx-hackathon-bracket-flow.vercel.app/)**